agilebits/onepassword-utilities/convert_to_1p4/README.md

 ---

+### ● Norton Identity Safe

+Launch Norton Identity Safe, and export its database as a CSV export file using the Settings (gear) icon, and selecting the `Import/Export` tab.
+Select the *Plain Text - CSV file (Logins and Notes only)* radio button, and click `Export`.
+Enter your vault password when the *Password Protected Item* dialog appears, and click `OK`.
+Navigate to your **Desktop** folder in the *Save As* dialog, and in the *File name* area, enter the name **pm_export.csv**, and click `Save`.
+Click `OK` when the successful export dialog appears.
+You may now quit Norton Identity Safe.

+**Note**:  Norton Identity Safe does not export Wallet items (Credit Card, Bank Account, or Identity) - it only exports Login and Note items.
+Also, it does not export Tags.

+---

 ### ● Passpack

 Launch the browser you normally use with Passpack and unlock your vault.
 From the Passpack toolbar menu, select `Tools` and then on the next screen, select `Export`.
 Select the option `Comma Separated Values`, and the other option `All entries`.
 Now select the columns to export under *Click on the name of the first field to export* - select these one at a time in the same order as presented on the screen: **Name**, **User ID**, **Password**, **Link**, **Tags**, **Notes** and **Email**.
 Now click the `Continue` button.
 A new window will appear with your exported data.
 Select all the text data in the text box and copy it.
 You will save it with either Notepad (on Windows) or TextEdit (on OS X) as follows: